kkanto/T0kenTest3_config/README.md

-# T0kenTest3_config
+# ADP Toolchain Configuration
-This is config for T0kenTest3
+This repository contains the personal configuration of the ADP toolchain.

+Please see the [**official documentation**](https://github.developer.allianz.io/AgileDeliveryPlatform/toolchain-documentation) for more information.